 If any integration with SAP ERP or SAP S/4HANA is planned, the job title is not allowed to be changed.

 The customer can implement a propagation rule, in which the common position / job information fields, which should be synchronized, are defined.
 The rule is triggered whenever the system is to treat an action performed via Take Action as a position reclassification or transfer to another line manager.
-For more details on defining such a rule, refer to configuration guide of building block 11J, chapter Job Info to Position Synchronization.
+For more details on defining such a rule, refer to the Position Management workbook.

 Regular Position/Shared Position